backstage/backstage/plugins/bazaar/README.md

 +       </Grid>

 +       <Grid item xs={12} >
-+         <BazaarOverviewCard order='random' fullWidth fullHeight />
++         <BazaarOverviewCard title='My Orgs Projects' order='random' fullWidth fullHeight />
 +       </Grid>

         {/* ...other homepage items */}
 ```

+The property `title` is optional and can be used to customize the title in the card header.
+If no title is submitted the default titles `Bazaar Random Projects` or `Bazaar Latest Projects` are displayed.

-The properties `fullHeight` and `fullWidth` are optional and can be used to adjust the cards styling.
+The properties `fullHeight` and `fullWidth` are also optional and can be used to adjust the cards styling.

 ## How does the Bazaar work?